 We maintain a capital-efficient model through a diverse set of funding sources.
-When we originate a loan directly or purchase a loan originated by our originating bank partner, we utilize warehouse facilities (such as banks and other financial institutions) to finance our lending activities or loan purchases.
-We sell the loans we originate or purchase from our originating bank partner to whole loan buyers and securitization investors through forward flow arrangements and securitization transactions, and earn servicing fees from continuing to act as the servicer on the loans.
+When we originate a loan directly or purchase a loan originated by our originating bank partners, we utilize warehouse facilities (such as banks and other financial institutions) to finance our lending activities or loan purchases.
+We sell the loans we originate or purchase from our originating bank partners to whole loan buyers and securitization investors through forward flow arrangements and securitization transactions, and earn servicing fees from continuing to act as the servicer on the loans.

-Key Operating Metrics and Non-GAAP Financial Measures
+Key Operating Metrics

 We collect and analyze operating and financial data of our business to assess our performance, formulate financial projections, and make strategic decisions.
-In addition to revenue, net (loss) income, and other results under generally accepted accounting principles ("GAAP"), the following table sets forth key operating metrics and non-GAAP financial measures we use to evaluate our business.
+In addition to revenue, net (loss) income, and other results under generally accepted accounting principles ("GAAP"), the following table sets forth key operating metrics we use to evaluate our business.

-Fiscal Year En Fiscal Year Ended June 30,

-2019 2020

-(in thousands consumer and

-Gross Merchandise Volume (GMV) (\$) 2,620,059 4,637,220

-Active Consumers 2,045 3,618

-Transactions per Active Consumer (x) 2.0 2.1

-Operating Loss (\$) (127,441) (107,790)

-Contribution Profit (\$) 64,945 180,479

-Contribution Profit as % of GMV (%) 2.5 3.9
+Fiscal Yea June nths Ended nber 30, 2019 2019 2020 2020 (in thousands, except per consumer and percent data) Gross Merchandise Volume (GMV) (\$) 2,620,059 4,637,220 861,306 1,475,929 Active Consumers 2,045 3,618 2,383 3,882 Transactions per Active Consumer (x) 2.0 2.1 2.0 2.2